samofthex/sam-harrison-music/pages/discog/artists/goodeffort/index.md

 ---
 header:
-   image_fullwidth: "nickwilliambanner.jpg"
+   image_fullwidth: "goodeffortbanner.jpg"
 layout: page
 show_meta: false
-title: Nick William - Self Telepathy
+title: Good Effort - E.P.
 subheadline: "2011"
 teaser: "This album was my first location recording, made at Nick's house with his beautiful piano.
 Despite a midnight run in with some Russian vodka, Nick, Woody (Andrew Wood) & I made a record that I absolutely love, and I'm so proud of it.
 Nick's music is extremely special, and at least we managed to preserve 11 tracks..."
 tags: